BACKGROUND IMAGE: agsandrew/stock.adobe.com

 An extra 'Eye'

-Discoperi Inc.'s System 'Eye' is reflective of augmented technology as a first step to complete AI adoption.
+Discoperi Inc.'s System 'Eye' is reflective of augmented technology as a step to complete AI adoption.
 The Eye is a camera placed on a vehicle that combines the data from several cars that allows the system to form a grid to assist all nearby drivers.
 This augmented intelligence doesn't operate the vehicle, but instead assists the primary, human operator by detecting objects and behavior patterns to recognize when a driver is breaking from normal patterns and driving dangerously -- hoping to reduce fatal accidents.

 The Eye demonstrated great accuracy when detecting objects on the road, but the AI's primary task is to build behavior patterns.
 Of course, there are several parameters involved, such as where an event happens, under what conditions and whether there are pedestrians on the road.
 The system checks what's normal under these circumstances to what is currently happening, and if it is beyond a certain threshold, it will send an alert to all cars within that proximity.